-New and amended standards that became effective during the year
+New, revised and amended standards and interpretations that became effective during the year:

-Certain new and amended standards came into effect during the current financial year.
-The adoption of these standards and amendments did not result in any change to the amounts and disclosures in the financial statements.
+Certain new, revised and amended standards and interpretations came into effect during the year under review.
+The adoption of the new standards, interpretations and amendments did not result in any change in amounts and disclosures in the financial statements.

-New standards and amendments to existing standards not yet effective
+New and amended standards and interpretations that are not yet effective:

-At the date of approval of the financial statements, there were certain standards and interpretations which were in issue but not yet effective.
-Those which are considered relevant to the Company are as follows:
+At the date of approval of these financial statements, certain new and amended standards and interpretations were in issue, but were not yet effective and had not been early adopted.
+The Company has assessed their relevance with respect to its operations and has concluded that the following may be relevant: